McStasMcXtrace/McCode/INSTALL-McXtrace/Linux/centos/README.md

   Name and summary matches only, use "search all" for everything.
 ```
-The meta-packages mcxtrace-suite-perl and mcxtrace-suite-python allows you to install mcxtrace with one or both sets of tools (mxrun/mxplot etc.) by simple yum commands like
+The meta-packages *mcxtrace-suite-python* and *mcxtrace-suite-perl* allows you to install mcxtrace with one or both sets of tools (mxrun/mxplot etc.) by simple yum commands like

 ```bash
 sudo yum install mcxtrace-suite-python